 Start your selection process together by browsing our volunteering destinations and discover which projects are available in each country.

-We find most couples like the experience of being hosted in a local home stay, with many home stays able to accommodate a couple sharing one private room.
-When applying, ensure you make a note of your preferred sleeping arrangements.
+Most couples like the experience of being hosted in a local homestay, with many host families being able to accommodate a couple in a private room.
+When applying to volunteer with IVHQ, ensure you make a note of your preferred living arrangements.

-For couples that require an extra level of comfort, numerous IVHQ programs also offer accommodation upgrades to either a private room, options of a hotel close to the volunteer accommodation, or in the case of Bali, a private villa!
+For couples that require an extra level of comfort, numerous IVHQ programs also offer accommodation upgrades to either a private room, a hotel close to the volunteer accommodation, or in the case of Bali, a private villa.

 From here you should be ready to apply and begin your adventure!
 Remember that communication is key.
 Keeping talking with each other, keep motivating each other and keep enjoying yourselves.